VANCOUVER, Wash. — One of two brothers cycling Route 66 for charity was hit by a pickup truck and injured Sunday near Clinton, Oklahoma.

-They hope to raise $66,000 dollars for Open House Ministries.
-Mark is Chaplain at the long-term family homeless shelter.
+They had hoped to raise $66,000 dollars for Open House Ministries.
+Mark is chaplain at the long-term family homeless shelter.
 The money raised will help pay for expanding capacity and services at the shelter in Vancouver.
 You can still donate to help them reach their goal.

 Mike Roskam is a local business owner, who cycled across the country for a fundraiser several years ago.
 He came up with Route 66 plan.